 It’s important to realize that while you can’t control all the factors that go into maintaining a healthy gut microbiome, you can manipulate the balance of your microbes by paying attention to what you eat.

-There’s a plethora of published research to show the health of your gut microbiome is largely impacted by your diet.
 If you would like to learn more about the gut microbiome, here’s a simple, and informative short video from TED Lessons.

 TED-Ed Lessons: How the Food You Eat Affects Your Gut